Sales and Services Tax in Malaysia

 • Motor vehicle repairs

-It would be required to register for SST if your business’s taxable goods and service value exceeds the RM500,000 threshold within a 12-month period.
-However, if you’re operating a manufacturing or import company and your goods are not exempted under the SST, you will be required to pay a sales tax of either 5% or 10%.
+It would be required to register for SST if your business’s taxable goods and service value exceeds the RM500,000 threshold within 12 months.
+However, if you’re operating a manufacturing or import company and your goods are not exempt under the SST, you need to pay a sales tax of either 5% or 10%.

 How to Register for Sales and Services Tax in Malaysia

-If you have a business in Malaysia, you are required to register for SST via the MySST system.
-All applications will be approved within a 24-hour timeframe if you were an existing GST registrant.
+If you have a business in Malaysia, you need to register for SST via the MySST system.
+All applications will be under review within a 24-hour timeframe if you are an existing GST registrant.
 In the case that your documents require a verification process, the approval may take slightly longer.

 You will automatically be liable for the SST registration if your business was previously registered under the GST system.
 You may also apply for voluntary registration if your manufactured goods are taxable and below the threshold.

-SST in Malaysia must be prepared by companies on an accrual basis and records must be kept in Malaysia for at least 7 years as well.
-If you would like to keep your records abroad, you must acquire approval from the Director General before you can do so and records can be kept in either hardcopy or softcopy.
+Companies in Malaysia must prepare SST on an accrual basis and keep records within Malaysia for at least 7 years.
+If you prefer to maintain records abroad, you need approval from the Director General before doing so, and records can be kept in either hardcopy or softcopy.

 Making The Transition to Sales and Services Tax

-Businesses under the previous GST tax regime were given time when it came to claiming input tax after the SST was introduced this timeframe was 4 months from the date of the SST introduction.
-Businesses are required to declare their output tax in their final GST-03 return form.
+Businesses under the previous GST tax regime when it came to claiming input tax after the SST introduction this timeframe is about 4 months from the date of the SST introduction.
+Businesses need to declare their output tax in their final GST-03 return form.

 When to File the Sales and Service Tax Return?

-Note that even when there is no tax to be paid, the SST return must still be filed.
+Note that the SST return must still be filed even when there is no tax.
 The taxable period for it is every 2 months.
 The SST payment must be made within 30 days from the end of the taxable period

-The SST can be filed by downloading the Form SST-02 from the MySST portal and mail it to the Customs Processing Centre (CPC) by post.
-It can otherwide be done online through the CJP system.
+You can file the SST by downloading Form SST-02 from the MySST portal and mailing it to the Customs Processing Centre (CPC) by post.
+Alternatively, you can do it online through the CJP system.

 GET STRATEGIC TAX PLANNING WITH US TODAY